ClockworkNet/watirsauce/README.md

 * Environment Variables

-Update your `~/.bash_profile` or system environment with the following values from your Sauce Lbas account.
+Update your `~/.bash_profile` or system environment with the following values from your Sauce Labs account.
 In macOS/Linux, it looks like this:

     export SAUCE_USERNAME=<your_sauce_username>
     export SAUCE_ACCESS_KEY=<your_sauce_access_key>